-Banks, Nathaniel P.
+Banks, Nathaniel P. (ON HOLD)

 Massachusetts US Rep, House Speaker 1856-57, Governor 1858-61, Major General in Maryland & Shenandoah Valley, replaced Butler Department of the Gulf 1862-64